Aoimori 703 series: Overview

 Based on the JR East E721 series EMUs first introduced in 2006, two two-car 703 series trains were manufactured by J-TREC in Yokohama, Kanagawa.
 Built at a total cost of 800 million yen, one set was purchased directly by the Aoimori Railway, and one set is leased.

 Formation

 The two two-car sets consist of one motored ("Mc") car and one unpowered trailer ("Tc") car, and are formed as shown below.

 The "Mc" car is fitted with one single-arm pantograph.

 Interior

 Passenger accommodation consists of a mixture of transverse seating bays and longitudinal bench seating.
 Passenger information is provided by LED displays above the doorways.
 The trains are equipped with universal access toilets.

 History

 The two sets on order were delivered from J-TREC's Yokohama factory to Aomori in November 2013.
 The two sets entered revenue service from the start of the revised timetable on 15 March 2014.

 Future plans

-Effectve the timetable revision on 18 March 2023, 703 series will operate as far south as Sannohe Station on the Aoimori Railway Line.
+Effective the timetable revision on 18 March 2023, 703 series will operate as far south as Sannohe Station on the Aoimori Railway Line.
 Trains currently only operate as far south as Hachinohe Station.